MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-custom-policies.md

 1. Delete the outdated policy from the Azure landing zone intermediate root management group, for example `Contoso`.
 1. Import the updated policy to the Azure landing zone intermediate root management group.
 1. Update the existing policy assignments or create new policy assignments by including the updated policy at the prerecorded scopes.
-1. After you reassign the updated custom policy, review the policy Compliance section to validate that resources are in a healthy state.
+1. After you reassign the updated custom policy, review the policy compliance section to validate that resources are in a healthy state.

-For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).
+For detailed guidance, see the [Azure landing zones user guide](https://aka.ms/alz/custompolicyupdate).

 #### Policies with unchanged parameters assigned through a custom policy initiative

 If the outdated Azure landing zone policy is part of an existing Azure landing zone custom policy initiative, is assigned to any scope in your Azure estate, and has unchanged parameter names and numbers:

 - Replace the existing custom policy definition contents with the updated custom policy definition contents.
 No further changes need to be made to the custom policy initiative or assignments, because the parameter number and names are unchanged.
-For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).
+For detailed guidance, see the [Azure landing zones user guide](https://aka.ms/alz/custompolicyupdate).

 #### Policies with changed parameters assigned through a custom policy initiative